Adunni Ade: Career

-Later that year, she produced another Yoruba drama movie titled: "Ewa – Beauty", directed by Saheed Balogun and featured Ibrahim Chatta, Yinka Quadri, Kunle Omisore, and Tayo Sobola.
+Later that year, she produced another Yoruba drama movie titled: "Ewa – Beauty", directed by Saheed Balogun and featured Ibrahim Chatta, Yinka Quadri, Kunle Omisore and Tayo Sobola.
 She has been featured in well over 100 movies in Nigeria (both in the English and Yoruba aspect of Nollywood).

 Personal life

-Ade is a single mother of two boys Ayden Young and D’marion Young.
+Ade is the mother of two boys - Ayden Young and D’marion Young.